denkovarik/Annotate-KEGG-Pathway/README.md

 ```

 ## Usage
-1. First downloaded the complete webpage of the KEGG Pathway you want to annotate and save it an a known location.
+### First downloaded the complete webpage of the KEGG Pathway you want to annotate and save it an a known location.

-  a) On the KEGG homepage, select 'KEGG PATHWAY'.
+1. On the KEGG homepage, select 'KEGG PATHWAY'.

 ![KEGG Homepage](https://github.com/denkovarik/Annotate-KEGG-Pathway/blob/main/images/KEGG_homepage.png)

-Then enter a biochemical pathway that you wan to annotate.
+2. Then enter a biochemical pathway that you wan to annotate.
 In this example, we will annotate the Gluconeogenesis pathway.

 ![Search Pathways](https://github.com/denkovarik/Annotate-KEGG-Pathway/blob/main/images/Search_for_pathway.PNG)

-Select the KEGG Pathway you want to annotate from the search results.
+3. Select the KEGG Pathway you want to annotate from the search results.

 ![Select KEGG Pathway](https://github.com/denkovarik/Annotate-KEGG-Pathway/blob/main/images/Select_KEGG_Pathway.PNG)